sted0011/bef/_posts/2018-01-01-interactive-information.markdown

 Making a spreadsheet of data come alive is no easy task.
 See how a few numbers on a grid can be transformed into an interactive aid to understanding.

 I crafted this clean design to increase the usability and engagement of an existing map of city connections and latency pathways for Trading Technologies' software.
-On first glance the connections are immediately evident, and with a quick mouseover the latency information comes into focus.
+On first glance the connections are immediately evident, and with a quick mouseover the latency and exchange information comes into focus.
 This hide/reveal approach provides the relevant information without overwhelming the viewer or cluttering the map.
 The map is a SVG, which was colored and sized using CSS and JS.
 It is fully responsive and holds true to the brand's colors and fonts.

 You can interact with it <a href="https://www.tradingtechnologies.com/infrastructure/global-network/" target="_blank">here</a>.